-- A U.S. state or local government entity receiving more than \$35 million in direct Federal funding each year with an indirect cost rate of [insert rate].
+- 1. A U.S. state government entity receiving more than \$35 million in direct Federal funding each year with an indirect cost rate of [insert rate].
 We submit our indirect cost rate proposals to our cognizant agency.
-A copy of our most recently approved rate agreement/certification is attached. - A U.S. state or local government entity receiving less than \$35 million in direct Federal funding with an indirect cost rate of [insert rate].
-We are required to prepare and retain for audit an indirect cost rate proposal and related documentation to support those costs. - 3.
-A [insert your organization type; U.S. states and local governments, please use one of the statements above or below] that has previously negotiated or currently has an approved indirect cost rate with our cognizant agency.
+A copy of our most recently approved rate agreement/certification is attached. - 2.
+A U.S. state government entity receiving less than \$35 million in direct Federal funding with an indirect cost rate of [insert rate].
+In addition to the first sentence, please also provide one of the following statements, as applicable: 'We are required to prepare and retain for audit an indirect cost rate proposal and related documentation to support those costs.' or 'We submit our indirect cost rate proposals to our cognizant agency.
+A copy of our most recently approved rate agreement/certification is attached.' - 3.
+A U.S. state government entity that has never submitted an indirect cost rate proposal to our cognizant agency.
 Our indirect cost rate is [insert rate].
-A copy of our most recently approved rate agreement is attached. - 4.
-A [insert your organization type] that has never submitted an indirect cost rate proposal to our cognizant agency.
+In the event an award is made, we will submit an indirect cost rate proposal to our cognizant agency within 90 calendar days after the award is made. - 4.
+A U.S. state government entity that has never submitted an indirect cost rate proposal to our cognizant agency.
 Our indirect cost rate is [insert rate].
-In the event an award is made, we will submit an indirect cost rate proposal to our cognizant agency within 90 calendar days after the award is made. - 5.
-A [insert your organization type] that has never submitted an indirect cost rate proposal to our cognizant agency.
-Our indirect cost rate is [insert rate].
 However, in the event an award is made, we will not be able to meet the requirement to submit an indirect cost rate proposal to our cognizant agency within 90 calendar days after award.
-We request as a condition of award to charge a flat de minimus indirect cost
+We request as a condition of award to charge a flat de minimis indirect cost rate of 10% of modified total direct costs as defined in Title 2 of the Code of Federal Regulations Part 200, section 200.68.
+We understand that the 10% de minimis rate will apply for the life of the award, including any future extensions for time, and that the rate cannot be changed even if we do establish an approved rate with our cognizant agency at any point during the award period.